-(Main reference: section 24JB of the Act: clause 43 of the Draft Bill)
+(Main reference: section 24JB of the Act: clause 44)

 In 2018, the financial reporting of financial assets and liabilities will no longer be governed by International Accounting Standard 39 (IAS 39), but will be governed by International Financial Reporting Standard 9 (IFRS 9).
-Some of the provisions of the Act, in particular section 24JB (dealing with the tax treatment of banks and some other financial institutions) follow the accounting treatment contemplated in IAS39.
-In order to take into account the change in accounting standard, the 2017 Draft TLAB proposes to align the tax treatment of banks and some other financial institutions as referred to in section 24JB with IFRS9, subject to certain exceptions.
+Some of the provisions of the Act, in particular section 24JB (dealing with the tax treatment of banks and some other financial institutions) follow the accounting treatment contemplated in IAS 39.
+In order to take into account the change in accounting standard, the 2017 Draft TLAB proposes to align the tax treatment of banks and some other financial institutions as referred to in section 24JB with IFRS 9, subject to certain exceptions.